 - 1. Support for (2) Circulator pumps.
 Two rotation modes are provided: Based on system runtime or system pump runtime hours.
 Pump failure switchover/retry mode. - 2.
-Warm weather shutdown, (2) pump jog and local pump jog to keep pumps from seizing. - The MODBUS, BACnet or LonWorks communications port can be accessed concurrently with the USB port (HeatNet Control Pro).
+Warm weather shutdown, (2) pump jog and local pump jog to keep pumps from seizing. - 3.
+The MODBUS, BACnet or LonWorks communications port can be accessed concurrently with the USB port (HeatNet Control Pro).
 The BACnet, LonWorks, or MODBUS connections do not need to be disabled to use the USB ports. - 4.
 The DHW pump and the Local Pump relay connections now provide a normally closed contact.
-This allows for the use of a power open/power close valve. - Support for 5mA 0-10v control signals using third party controls. - 6.
+This allows for the use of a power open/power close valve. - 5.
+Support for 5mA 0-10v control signals using third party controls. - 6.
 Support for (2) display types: Vacuum Florescent and Color LCD touchscreen using the same 20 pin ribbon cable.
-The LCD display provides the HeatNet On-Line interface. - 7.
-System Return sensor input. - Enhanced bootloader and firmware storage.
-One firmware storage location for user updates.
-One firmware program that always remains resident so that a factory program can be restored.
-Primary loading is with a flash drive.
+LCD display provides the HeatNet On-Line interface.